Re-imagining DO/NEXT as EVAL:STEP

 But I updated it in light of the new attitude regarding things like VOID assignment

 It's still an option to mark the argument as optional via leading-colon, and get null.
-But if you choose not to mark it, then your variable becomes "true unset" (which cannot be the product of an evaluation).
+But if you choose not to mark it, then your variable becomes unset.

-I think the "true unset" variables strike a balance, giving the desired guardrail while keeping the source looking nice and neat!
+I think the unset variables strike a balance, giving the desired guardrail while keeping the source looking nice and neat!

 It might seem "more dangerously permissive" to not panic by default when you're unpacking a pack with too few values.
 BUT I think when you look at it holistically, it's probably safer in the long run.
 Because rather than force you to knee-jerk add a leading colon just to say "yes, I know it might be too few items, make a null if it is"... it's keeping you from conflating a lack of a value with synthesizing an "in-band" null... and I imagine that could wind up being more important, because it catches unintended uses of a meaningless state.